WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: System Overview

-We now describe how our model is integrated to deliver \wisleep, our sleep monitoring and analytics platform.

-\subsection{System Overview}
+\section{\wisleeps System Overview}

-\wisleep, illustrated in Figure \ref{fig:systemoverview}, comprises four key components.
-The first is \textbf{WiFi Data Collection Engine}, which gathers all association and disassociation events from a WiFi network.
-Second, the \textbf{Pre-processing Engine} anonymizes all device MAC address in the raw WiFi event logs, creates event traces specific to a user's primary device and classifies on-campus student residents based on several heuristics. \textbf{ Change Point Detection Engine} is the third and main component, which converts the 24-hour WiFi trace for each user into a time-series of event rates and perform change point detection using our ensemble model (see Section \ref{sec:approach} for details).
-Fourth and finally, our \textbf{Analytics Platform} provides different levels of descriptive information to identify trends in sleep patterns.

-We have built a prototype of our system and deployed it on a university campus in the Northeastern United States (blinded for double-blind review).
-We discuss implementation of \wisleeps in the context our campus deployment next.
+\transhealth{We now describe each system component of \wisleep, as illustrated in Figure \ref{fig:systemoverview}.
+We have built a prototype of our system and deployed it in our university campus and a home setting.}